Reputation© Peter Winandy

 More than 50,000 people study and teach at the four universities and colleges in the Aachen region.
 Because of the academic expertise here, RWTH Aachen Campus, Forschungszentrum Jülich and numerous research centers of international corporate groups have been established in and around Aachen, making the urban region a Silicon Valley at the heart of Europe.

 Aachen, known as an “Europastadt” (City of Europe), is Germany’s westernmost major city.
 Three nations with three languages converge at its boundaries putting Aachen at the center of a dynamic, cross-border region.
-More than 13,354 international RWTH students from over 138 countries convey the scientific center of Aachen an international flair.
+14,150 international RWTH students from over 138 countries convey the scientific center of Aachen an international flair.

 Teaching and research are also reflected in the image of the city.
 Thanks to the students and their diverse cultural life, the tradition-rich City of Aachen has a lively and young appearance, particularly in the student quarter of Pontviertel.
 Its proximity to the Eifel and the Ardennes, to Maastricht and Brussels with their linguistic and cultural distinctiveness, give the city that lies in the shadow of Charlemagne’s palace chapel a particular charm.
 Anyone who has been here once, according to a study by the Prognos consultancy, keeps coming back ...